Lightning-Universe/Training-Studio_app/docs/source/workflows/show_or_download_logs.rst

 3. Download logs
 ****************

-You can simply download the logs by piping them within a ``log.txt`` file as follows:
+You can simply download the logs by piping them within a ``log.txt`` file:

 .. code-block::